 - a.
 There is no limit on the number of credit hours students may complete in a particular discipline; however, students should endeavor to make smart, strategic choices when planning their elective schedules.
 Students are encouraged to seek out and follow the guidance from ACOM Faculty and Medical Education Directors. - b.
 Students may not complete more than eight credit hours of clerkship rotations, core or elective, with the same supervising physician over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - c.
 Students may complete only one clerkship rotation with a preceptor who is a member of the student's family.
 A clerkship rotation completed with a family member must be an elective clerkship rotation. - d.
-Students may not complete more than eight credit hours of Research electives or International Medicine electives over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - e.
-Students may not complete more than four credit hours of the Wilderness Medicine elective - f.
-Guidelines on student participation in clinical activities while on clerkship rotations are included in this document as Appendix C. They are meant to be recommendations for policies concerning student involvement in the clinical setting at all clerkship rotation venues.
+Students may not complete more than eight credit hours of Research electives, International Medicine electives, or electives with no patient interaction over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - e.
+Students may not complete more than four credit hours of the Wilderness Medicine elective.